creztfallen/go-tdd/README.md

 # TDD with Go lang.

-In this repository, I am reviewing go concepts from a TDD perspective.
+In this repository, I'm reviewing go concepts from a TDD perspective in order to develop this great practice.

 <hr>